zpl-c/zpl/README.md

 First, I recommend looking at zpl.h header file, which describes how to use the library.
 Now you know, that to use zpl.h in your project, you have to define `ZPL_IMPLEMENTATION` exactly in **ONE SOURCE** file **BEFORE** including the zpl.h file itself to successfully embed it.

-Afterwards, we need to deal with file loading, this time, we can either search for file module inside of zpl.h, or we can navigate to code/zpl/ to see the original form of the ZPL library.
+Afterwards, we need to deal with file loading, this time, we can either search for file module inside of zpl.h (not recommended), or we can navigate to `code/zpl/` to see the original form of the ZPL library.

 As you can see, each module is contained within its own source file.
 There's also a Python script called `build.py` which generates a new zpl.h file, combining all these modules together.